This article is a short introduction into programming Hadoop using Clojure language.

 (ns hadoop1 (:require [clojure-hadoop.wrap :as wrap] [clojure-hadoop.defjob :as defjob] [clojure-hadoop.imports :as imp]) (:use clojure.contrib.seq-utils) (:require [clojure.contrib.str-utils2 :as str2]) (:import (java.util StringTokenizer))) (imp/import-io) (imp/import-mapred) (def delimiters "0123456789[ \t\n\r!\"#$%&'()*+,./:;<=>?@\\^`{|}~-]+") (defn gen-n-grams [#^String s #^Integer n] (when (> (.length s) 0) (let [str (str " " s (String. ) (str2/repeat " " (- n 1)))] (reduce (fn [val elem] (conj val (.substring str elem (+ elem n)))) [] (range 0 (+ 1 (.length s))))))) (defn my-map [key #^String value] (map (fn [token] [token 1]) (flatten (map #(gen-n-grams %1 3) (enumeration-seq (StringTokenizer. value delimiters)))))) (defn my-reduce [key values-fn] [ [key (reduce + (values-fn))] ]) (defn string-long-writer [#^OutputCollector output #^String key value] (.collect output (Text. key) (LongWritable. value))) (defn string-long-reduce-reader [#^Text key wvalues] [(.toString key) (fn [] (map (fn [#^LongWritable v] (.get v)) (iterator-seq wvalues)))]) (defjob/defjob job :map my-map :map-reader wrap/int-string-map-reader :map-writer string-long-writer :reduce my-reduce :reduce-reader string-long-reduce-reader :reduce-writer string-long-writer :output-key Text :output-value LongWritable :input-format :text :output-format :text :compress-output false)

-This code is based on wordcount5 example from clojure-hadoop
+This code is based on wordcount5 example from clojure-hadoop distribution.
+To build it

 we're using following project for Leiningen: